Registration is open! Join us for the next live-stream Causal Mediation Analysis Training on August 17-19, 2022.

 Mediation analysis is an emerging field in causal inference relevant for comparative effectiveness research, evaluating and improving policy recommendations, and explaining biological mechanisms.
 Training in the potential outcomes framework for causal inference is important to understand the assumptions required for valid mediation analyses.
 This course will equip participants with foundational concepts and cutting edge statistical tools to investigate mediating mechanisms.

-By the end of the workshop, participants will be familiar with the following topics:
+By the end of the workshop, participants will be able to:

-- Develop facility with use of software for mediation and interpretation of software output
+Develop facility with the use of software for mediation and interpretation of software output

 Investigators at all career stages are welcome to attend, and we particularly encourage trainees and early-stage investigators to participate.

-- Each participant must have experience with programming in Stata and/or R.
+Each participant must have experience with programming in R.

 Linda Valeri, PhD, Mailman School of Public Health, Columbia University.
-Linda Valeri, is Assistant Professor of Biostatistics at Columbia University Mailman School of Public Health.
-Dr. Valeri is an expert in causal inference with a focus on statistical methods for causal mediation analysis, measurement error, and missing data.
-She is interested in translating statistical methods in public health to improve our understanding of mental health, environmental determinants of health, and health disparities.
+Linda Valeri, is an Assistant Professor of Biostatistics at Columbia University Mailman School of Public Health.
+Dr. Valeri is an expert in causal inference with a focus on statistical methods and computational tools for causal mediation analysis, measurement error, and missing data.
+She is interested in translating statistical methods in public health and precision medicine to improve our understanding of mental health, environmental determinants of health, and health disparities.
 Dr. Valeri is also a passionate teacher.
-In the past five years she has been teaching full semester as well as short courses on causal mediation analysis at premier academic institutions such as Columbia University, Harvard University, University of Michigan and Erasmus Universiteit Rotterdam (Netherlands).
+In the past eight years she has been teaching full semester as well as short courses on causal mediation analysis at premier academic institutions such as Columbia University, Harvard University, University of Michigan and Erasmus Universiteit Rotterdam (Netherlands).

 Caleb Miles, PhD, Mailman School of Public Health, Columbia University.
 Caleb Miles is an Assistant Professor of Biostatistics at Columbia University Mailman School of Public Health.
 Dr. Miles works on developing semiparametric methods for mediation analysis and other branches of causal inference, and applying them to problems in public health.
 His applied work has largely been in HIV/AIDS, and he has more recently begun to work on psychiatric applications.
 He is currently working on methods to account for measurement error in mediation analysis, and developing hypothesis tests for mediated effects with improved power.